 The state of Utah is known for its stunning scenery and the diverse landscapes it offers.
 From towering mountains to sprawling deserts, Utah has become a prime location for filmmakers and production companies looking for unique and breathtaking backdrops for their projects.
-But on top of its natural beauty, the state has another advantage when it comes to attracting filmmakers – its Motion Picture Incentive Program.
+But on top of its natural beauty, the state has another advantage when it comes to attracting filmmakers – its film incentive program.

-The Utah Motion Picture Incentive Program (MPIP) is a post-performance rebate for every dollar spent by film productions in Utah.
+The Utah film incentive program is a post-performance rebate for every dollar spent by film productions in Utah.
 This program has infused millions of dollars into businesses across the state and showcased Utah’s landscapes in international films and TV shows like Marvel’s Thunderbolts*, Kevin Costner’s Horizon: An American Saga, and The Chosen.

-The MPIP is managed by the Utah Film Commission and available for narrative, documentary, and episodic series intended to be distributed commercially.
+The film incentive program is managed by the Utah Film Commission and available for narrative, documentary, and episodic series intended to be distributed commercially.
 Program qualifications and application details can be found here.

-In 2022, a new program was created specifically to encourage production in rural areas.
-This program allocates $12 million per year to projects that spend at least 75% of their production days in a rural county.
-In the first two years of this program, $160 million was spent on productions filmed in rural counties, including Carbon, Emery, Grand, Kane, Juab, San Juan, Summit, Tooele, Wasatch, and Washington.
+In 2022, the Rural Utah Film Incentive program was created specifically to encourage production in rural areas.
+This program supports projects that spend at least 75% of their production days in a rural county.
+In the first four years of this program, film production generated over $200 million of economic impact with production spend in 28 of 29 counties.

 A strong film incentive is essential for Utah’s film industry to remain competitive and thrive.
 Incentives attract productions that might otherwise choose other states, bringing millions of dollars into our local economy, creating high-paying jobs, and supporting businesses in hospitality, construction, and other sectors.
 When productions film in Utah, they showcase our state’s unique locations, boosting tourism and long-term economic growth.
 Without an incentive, we risk losing these opportunities to other states and countries with more competitive programs.